signallogics/web/README.md

 # ctfight/web

 ## Getting Started
-### Prerequisites
+### What you must have
 * Unix-based operating system (OS X or Linux)
-* `Docker` should be installed
+* `Docker` must be installed
-* `wget` should be installed
+* `wget` must be installed

 ### Basic Installation
-CTFight/web is installed by running one of the following command.
+To get your CTFight/web you'll need to run one of the following command.
-Paste it to your terminal and follow installation instructions.
+Paste it into your terminal and follow installation instructions.

 ```bash
 sh -c "$(wget https://github.com/ctfight/web/raw/master/install/remote_install.sh -O -)"